Letter to the editor: Vicksburg turned a new leaf - The Vicksburg Post

 This ice event had been historic for many reasons.
 In my 12 years of living in Vicksburg, this is the first time I have seen people helping each other leaving aside communal differences.
 An exemplary cross-cultural exchange could be witnessed both on the net as well in real-life emergencies.

-The mayor went out of the way to provide the City’s resources to the best of his capability and so did all city, fire and other departments.
+The mayor went out of the way to provide the city’s resources to the best of his capability and so did all city, fire and other departments.

 We all should take pride in realizing that we can function great in crisis situations.